 • How to Get Started

-A university is an institution of Higher Education (HE) and research which awards academic degrees in several academic disciplines.
-Universities typically offer both undergraduate and postgraduate programs in different schools or faculties of learning.
+A university is an institution of higher education (HE) and research that awards academic degrees across various disciplines.
+Universities typically offer both undergraduate and postgraduate programmes within different schools or faculties.

 Higher Education Course Structure

-Undergraduate courses (also known as Bachelor’s) are the most common higher education courses as they are the first course which must be undertaken to progress on to postgraduate study.
-These three-year courses will cover levels 3-6.
-The following are the types of undergraduate degree a student can take:
+Undergraduate courses (also known as Bachelor’s degrees) are the most common higher education offerings, as they are the first step towards progressing to postgraduate study.
+These courses usually last three years and cover levels 3 to 6.
+The following are the types of undergraduate degrees a student can pursue:

-Once a student has completed an undergraduate course, they may be eligible to go on to study a postgraduate course.
-These courses are typically one or two-years long, depending on the type of qualification.
-These courses typically cover level 7.
-Postgraduate courses that which are available are:
+Upon completing an undergraduate course, students may be eligible to enrol in a postgraduate programme.
+These courses generally last one or two years, depending on the type of qualification, and typically cover level 7.
+Postgraduate options include:

 • Postgraduate diplomas (such as the Graduate Diploma in Law)

-There are other types of HE undergraduate courses, which aren’t as common but are nevertheless still extremely valuable.
+There are other types of HE undergraduate courses that, while less common, are still highly valuable.
 These include:

 How Long Do Courses Take?